icefairy2/HPC-Lab/assig3/README.md

 2. Dot product
 3. Scaling and Scaling and addition.

 As the size of grid A can get particularly large we wish to parallelize using a message passing interface to allow scaling for very large problem sizes.
 To parallelize we divide the grid A into smaller grid sizes and apply the above listed operations on each of the smaller grid.
-Operation 3 can be done directly on any matrix as this does not need any neighbouring data.
+Scaling and addition can be done directly on any matrix as this does not need any neighbouring data.
 For the dot product we do a dot product for each sub matrix and then accumulate it using a call to MPI_Reduce_All.
 For the 5 point finite difference stencil we need the data from the neighbours.
 For this we divide the processes into a grid topology exchange columns and rows between neighbouring processes using the cartesian coordinates.

 ### How to run
 To the run the program clone the repo and set the env variable CODE_HOME to the home of the repo.
 For example: